-Did you know the Caesar drink is similar to a bloody mary but is actually inspired by Italy.
+Did you know the Caesar drink is similar to a Bloody Mary but is actually inspired by Italy.

 And what better day to share a great caesar recipe than National Caesar Day – the Thursday before the May 24 long weekend.

-At its very simplest the caesar is made with vodka, clamato juice, hot sauce, and worcestershire sauce.
-The glass is rimmed with celery salt and garnished with a stalk of celery.
+At its very simplest the caesar is made with vodka, Clamato juice, hot sauce, and Worcestershire sauce.

 Some pubs have caesar bars where you can decide if you want a celery stalk, piece of crispy bacon or spicy pickled green as your garnish.